 With this assay we found no estrogenic activity with the grab water extracts from the Alafia, Withlacoochee, or Field Blank.
 We found estrogenic activity in the Apalachicola and in the Ocklawaha.
 The highest concentration tested for the Apalachicola showed less of a response than the next concentration, suggesting there was some interference with the assay in the first extract.
 This could be the effect of total organic content (TOC) in these samples or potentially an antiestrogen that is present in the waters.
 Due to the pattern observed, it is more likely that it is an interfering substance.

 For the POCIS and SPMD extracts, the results seemed more variable, with the highest concentration apparently giving a lower response than the next concentrations, suggesting interference with the assay.
-The filed blanks in these groups showed considerable activity.
+The field blanks in these groups showed considerable activity.
 The POCIS extract from the Apalachicola showed no estrogenic activity in the assay.

 To evaluate the amount of estrogenic equivalency, the blue/green ratios were transformed to percent of maximum activity and then compared to the standard curve to derive estrogen equivalencies.
 The level of quantitation was set at 10% of maximum and only values that were above this point were calculated.
 The level of detection was set to a value above the DMSO control.
 The calculated values are found in Table 1.